smerrill/grenadesandwich.com/2011-09-08-psa-lion-and-local-domain-names.md

 <!-- break -->

-Since switching all my development sites to end in .dev, requests for them happen several orders of magnitudes faster, which is a welcome change.
+Since switching all my development sites to end in .dev, requests for them happen several orders of magnitude faster, which is a welcome change.
 Here are two examples of an Apache 404 page (such that the DNS resolution time is the only appreciable time spent in delivering a response to **curl**.)

 {% highlight text %}
  ┌┤smerrill@Tinier-Shinier:6 [Sep 07 23:43:35] ~